A to Z of Employment - Entries for D

 The above can be viewed as potentially fair reasons for dismissal; therefore dismissal for a reason other than that specified above is automatically unfair, for example, dismissal on the grounds of pregnancy, or for asserting a statutory employment right.

 However, in order to demonstrate that a dismissal is fair an employer must also follow the minimum Statutory Dismissal and Disciplinary Procedure and show that they acted reasonably in dismissing the employee for that reason.
-In other words, an employer must ensure that the reason for the dismissal is one of the six specified above and that the decision to dismiss was reasonable based in all the circumstances, including the completion of a fair procedure.
+In other words, an employer must ensure that the reason for the dismissal is one of the five specified above and that the decision to dismiss was reasonable based in all the circumstances, including the completion of a fair procedure.

 Employees - Unfairly dismissed